Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 is cleaned up automatically on job termination or deletion.
 This option requires setting the property `per_job_auto_scratch` to `true` in the corresponding pool configuration.
+  * (required) `setup` is the setup process to use which can be either `block` or `dependency`. `block` will invoke a client-side wait on the setup task before adding subsequent tasks which may be dependent upon the auto scratch task to complete successfully. `dependency` will use task dependencies to enforce ordering of the auto scratch setup task to complete first.
+However, if one specifies task dependencies for other tasks in this job with dependency actions that are not set to block, then this can interfere with proper setup.
+In these cases, it's recommended to use the `block` client-side wait.
+Note that if `dependency` is specified as the setup method and the task fails, it will block all subsequent tasks in the job.
+There is no default value and an option must be specified.
+  * (required) `num_instances` is the number of instances for the auto scratch volume to span.
+Note that if you specify a number less than the number of available nodes, then subsequent tasks may not get assigned to nodes with the auto scratch volume; you must ensure that this property is specified correctly for all tasks within your job that must use the defined auto scratch volume.
+Valid values for this property are:
+      1. An integral number.
+Note that if there are insufficient nodes to matching this number, the task will be blocked.
+      2. `pool_current_dedicated` which is the instantaneous reading of the target pool's current dedicated count during this function invocation.
+      3. `pool_current_low_priority` which is the instantaneous reading of the target pool's current low priority count during this function invocation.
+      4. `pool_specification_vm_count_dedicated` which is the
+         `vm_count`:`dedicated` specified in the pool configuration.
+      5. `pool_specification_vm_count_low_priority` which is the
+         `vm_count`:`low_priority` specified in the pool configuration.
 * (optional) `job_preparation` is the property for a user-specified job preparation task.
 The user-specified job preparation task runs after any implicit job preparation tasks created by Batch Shipyard (such as